t107368012/hw1_figure/README.md

-# Temp for save homework1 pictures
+# Temp for saving homework1 pictures